Ted Williams: 1946–1949

 In 1949, Williams received a new salary of $100,000 ($ in current dollar terms).
-He hit .343 (losing the AL batting title by just .0002 to the Tigers' George Kell, thus missing the Triple Crown that year), hitting 43 home runs, his career high, and driving in 159 runs, tied for highest in the league, and at one point, he got on base in 84 straight games, an MLB record that still stands today, helping him win the MVP trophy.
+He hit .343 (losing the AL batting title by just .0002 to the Tigers' George Kell, thus missing the Triple Crown that year), hitting 43 home runs, his career high, and driving in 159 runs, tied for highest in the league; at one point, he got on base in 84 straight games, an MLB record that still stands today, helping him win the MVP trophy.
 On April 28, Williams hit his 223rd career home run, breaking the record for most home runs in a Red Sox uniform, passing Jimmie Foxx.
 Williams is still the Red Sox career home run leader.
 However, despite being ahead of the Yankees by one game just before a two-game series against them (last regular-season games for both teams), the Red Sox lost both of those games and the Yankees won the pennant.
 They went on to win the first of what would be five straight World Series titles, beginning with 1949.
-For the rest of Williams' career, the Yankees won nine pennants and six World Series titles, while the Red Sox never finished better than third place.
+For the rest of Williams's career, the Yankees won nine pennants and six World Series titles, while the Red Sox never finished better than third place.